cheetqhh22/Portfolio/README.md

 as a team and listen to other people's perspectives with respect and understanding.
 Looking for an opportunity as a software tester. 🚀💗✨

-I am presently acquiring skills in automated testing using the Robot Framework.🤖🙌

 ### [MY LINKEDIN PROFILE](https://www.linkedin.com/in/chidchanok-sattayavinit-315063236/)

 ## TECH SKILLS